 The Original Humboldt site is 80 acres of land located 8 km west of Humboldt on Highway #5 and 3 km south on Telegraph Road.
-It features the national historic event plaque commemorating the Dominion Telegraph Line, as well as storyboards of the 1878 Humboldt Telegraph Station, Carlton Trail, George and Catherine Weldon, Humboldt Mail Station, the Métis people, Chief Whitecap, and Lt.
+It features the national historic event plaque commemorating the Dominion Telegraph Line, a plaque commemorating the presence of the Governor General's Horse Guards, as well as installations telling the stories of the 1878 Humboldt Telegraph Station, Carlton Trail, George and Catherine Weldon, Humboldt Mail Station, the Métis people, Chief Whitecap, and Lt.
 Col. George Denison’s military camp during the 1885 NorthWest Resistance.

 History at Original Humboldt

 Original Humboldt was located on the Carlton Trail as an important part of the movement of people and goods overland between Winnipeg and Edmonton before the arrival of the railway.

 Original Humboldt was part of the 1876 Dominion Telegraph Line.
 The Humboldt telegraph station was built in 1878 by George Weldon, whose wife Catherine would become the first female telegraph operator in the west.
 The first telegraph message from Humboldt was sent on August 25, 1878.

 Major General Frederick Middleton halted at the Humboldt Station on April 13, 1885, after marching from Fort Qu'Appelle.
 Middleton's soldiers rested at Humboldt and then merged with other forces.
 The troops left Humboldt on April 15 after a cold and wet night, en route to Batoche.